 If yellowjackets are a problem for you, yellowjacket traps can offer some relief.
 Sealing garbage well helps, also.
 Individual yellowjackets — in a car, or on the lip of a soda can — can be gently nudged away with a piece of paper.
 Never swat a yellowjacket on your body — it could prompt a sting.

-Although these wasps do much that benefits humans, their capacity for colonial, defensive stinging makes them a major pest when they nest near people, especially since some people are allergic to bee and wasp venom.
+Although these wasps do much that benefits humans, their capacity for colonial, defensive stinging makes them a real concern when they nest near people, especially since some people are allergic to bee and wasp venom.
 Signs of a severe allergic reaction may include swelling of the face, lips, or throat; breathing difficulties; hives or itching in areas not near the sting; sudden drop in blood pressure; dizziness or lightheadedness; nausea; or loss of consciousness.
 Also, if a nonallergic person is stung many times at once, it may be enough to produce a severe allergic reaction.
 If you think you are having a severe allergic reaction to a wasp sting, seek immediate medical help, including calling 911 or other emergency services, as you may not be able to drive yourself to a medical provider.
 If a doctor has prescribed an emergency epinephrine autoinjector for you, use it right away, as prescribed.

 Many people encounter yellowjacket nests when they are mowing a lawn and fail to notice the wasps flying in and out of the hole in the ground that is the entrance to their nest burrow.
 Before mowing, it's always a good idea to walk the area to look for rocks, sticks, trash, and the nests of animals (including yellowjackets).